 Bruce Pasfield is an experienced trial attorney whose practice focuses on environmental and business litigation.
 Clients rely on his nearly 30 years of experience to advise them on their most complex and pressing environmental matters.
-Mr. Pasfield also represents clients in challenges to agency rulemaking and he regularly assists companies in developing compliance programs that meet both corporate governance and government standards.
-His clients come from a broad spectrum of industry including transportation, manufacturing, energy development and shipping.
+Bruce also represents clients in challenges to agency rulemaking and regularly assists companies in developing compliance programs that meet both corporate governance and government standards.
+His clients come from a broad spectrum of industry, including transportation, manufacturing, energy development and shipping.

-Bruce began his career as a state prosecutor where he successfully tried over 100 criminal jury trials, including high-profile white collar fraud cases.
-Prior to joining Alston & Bird, Bruce enjoyed a distinguished 15-year career at the U.S. Department of Justice, where, as one of the nation’s top environmental prosecutors in the Environment and Natural Resources Division, he litigated a number of precedent-setting cases.
+Bruce began his career as a state prosecutor who successfully tried over 100 criminal jury trials, including high-profile white collar fraud cases.
+Prior to joining Alston & Bird, Bruce enjoyed a distinguished 15 year career at the U.S. Department of Justice, where as one of the nation’s top environmental prosecutors in the Environment and Natural Resources Division, he litigated a number of precedent-setting cases.

-Mr. Pasfield is past chair of the Environmental Enforcement and Crimes Committee of the Environment, Energy, and Resources Section of the ABA and a regular lecturer for the Bureau National Affairs.
+Bruce is past chair of the Environmental Enforcement and Crimes Committee of the Environment, Energy, and Resources Section of the ABA and a regular lecturer for the Bureau of National Affairs.
 He has written numerous articles on environmental law topics.
-He is listed on The 2014 International Who's Who of Environmental Lawyers, the 2015 edition of Who’s Who Legal: Environment and has been named a Washington D.C.
-"Super Lawyer" in 2012 and 2013.
+He is listed in The International 2015 Who's Who of Environmental Lawyers, the 2015 edition of Who’s Who Legal: Environment and has been named a Washington, D.C., “Super Lawyer.”

-- Successfully negotiated a 92% reduction in an EPA civil fine for alleged violations of the Clean Air Act, Clean Water Act and Resource Conservation and Recovery Act for a company that owned and operated of a private waste water treatment plant designed to treat a wide array of industrial waste water.
+- Successfully negotiated a 92 percent reduction of an EPA civil fine for alleged violations of the Clean Air Act, Clean Water Act and Resource Conservation and Recovery Act for a company that owned and operated a private wastewater treatment plant designed to treat a wide array of industrial wastewater.

-- Brought successful summary judgment motion against EPA on behalf international brick manufacturer Boral Industries Inc., in Appalachian Voices et. al. v.
+- Brought a successful summary judgment motion against the EPA on behalf international brick manufacturer Boral Industries Inc. in Appalachian Voices, et al. v.
 McCarthy.
-Motion resulted in consent decree requiring EPA to review its coal ash regulations in a timely manner and prevent negative stigma and uncertainty pertaining to Boral’s use of recycled coal ash in brick products.
+Motion resulted in consent decree requiring the EPA to review its coal ash regulations in a timely manner and prevent negative stigma and uncertainty pertaining to Boral’s use of recycled coal ash in brick products.

-- Provide on-going counsel to a large off-road engine manufacturer regarding compliance with Clean Air Act standards and import and export issues.
+- Provides ongoing counsel to a large off-road engine manufacturer regarding compliance with Clean Air Act standards and import and export issues.

-- Representation of head of regulatory affairs for international car manufacturer in pending EPA investigation of alleged Clean Air Act violations pertaining to fuel economy ratings (on-going).
+- Representation of the head of regulatory affairs for an international car manufacturer in a pending EPA investigation of alleged Clean Air Act violations pertaining to fuel economy ratings.

-- Representation of companies and executives in separate investigations of possible Clean Air Act Section 114(a) information requests and criminal fraud investigations related to the EPA’s Renewable Fuel Standard (RFS) program.
+- Represented companies and executives in response to EPA civil Clean Air Act Section 114(a) information requests and criminal fraud investigations related to the EPA’s Renewable Fuel Standard (RFS) program.

-- Defending a company in suit brought by adjacent landowners alleging public nuisance based on alleged odors emanating from company’s operation of municipal landfill.
+- Defending a company in a suit brought by adjacent landowners alleging public nuisance based on alleged odors emanating from the company’s operation of municipal landfill.

 - Successfully negotiated a consent decree with EPA Region VI that allowed a company to utilize a hazardous waste disposal option that resulted in a cost savings of approximately $3.5 million.